SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 ---

 ## Release 8.2 Upgrade Notes
-**PostgreSQL 12.1 support**
-SonarQube 8.2+ now support PostgreSQL 9.3 - 12.

 **Security Hotspots: dedicated space and workflow**
 * The Security Hotspots have a brand new space where developers can perform security reviews.
 The review process has been simplified.
-It's no longer necessary to transform a Security Hotspot into a Manual Vulnerability and back and forth.
-A developer can now simply mark a Security Hotspot as Safe, Fixed, or leave it as is if the developer needs more time to perform their review.
+It's no longer necessary to transform a Security Hotspot into a Manual Vulnerability and back.
+A developer can now simply mark a Security Hotspot as Safe, Fixed, or leave it as-is if more time is needed. ([MMF-1868](https://jira.sonarsource.com/browse/MMF-1868)).
 * Manual Vulnerabilities created from Security Hotspots are migrated to Security Hotspots with the status "To Review".
 A comment "Migrated from Manual Vulnerability" is added to the review history to recognize them.
-* Users who want to enforce Security Hotspots review with the Quality Gate can do so by adding the Security Hotspots Reviewed measure on their Quality Gates.
+* A Security Hotspots Reviewed metric has been added and is available to Quality Gates along with the Security Review Rating.

+**New project homepage**
+The project homepage has been redesigned to focus on New Code ([MMF-1886](https://jira.sonarsource.com/browse/MMF-1886)).
+Projects details are now tucked into a new "Project information" pane.
+The project administration menu has been renamed "Project Settings".

+**Deprecated configuration**
+The old way of referencing environment variables in server configuration is deprecated and replaced with the support of default environment variables. ([SONAR-13113](https://jira.sonarsource.com/browse/SONAR-13113)).

 [Full Release Notes](https://jira.sonarsource.com/secure/ReleaseNote.jspa?projectId=10930&version=15301)